Condition00/transcript-api/README.md

 # Transcript API

-A TypeScript/Node.js API for audio transcription using Faster Whisper, with Express and Python backend integration.
+A TypeScript/Node.js API for audio transcription using Faster Whisper and gemini summarizations, with Express and Python backend integration.

 ## Installation